2012 Abu Dhabi Grand Prix: Race

 On the following lap Maldonado was passed by Button (who took the inside line) for third position, while Vettel moved into the points-scoring positions by passing Ricciardo for tenth on the same lap.
 Pérez moved in front of Massa for fifth on lap 25, while Vettel passed Schumacher for eighth place on the next lap.
 Kobayashi made the first scheduled pit stop for tyres on the 26th lap.
 Webber employed his DRS system on lap 26 on the straight linking turns ten and eleven in an attempt to overtake Massa, and ran on the outside line side-by-side with Massa.
 Webber ran wide onto the run-off area, and made contact with Massa who was sent into a spin after hitting the kerb at turn twelve.
 Massa and Schumacher pitted on lap 27 and rejoined in 14th and 15th positions respectively.
 Alonso pitted for medium compounds tyres on lap 29 and remerged in seventh behind Vettel.
 On lap 30, Pérez passed Maldonado with the assistance of DRS for fourth place.
 Maldonado made his pit stop on the same lap and Webber was ordered not to battle Vettel for position.
 Red Bull called Webber into the pit lane for medium compound tyres on lap 31 allowing Vettel into second.
 Räikkönen pitted from the lead on lap 32 for medium compound tyres and remained in the lead with Vettel close behind.
 Button closed the gap between himself and Alonso (after setting a new fastest lap–a 1:46.495–on lap 32) by lap 33 and feigned an overtake at turn 21 but had slight oversteer.
-Räikkönen began to extend the time gap from himself and Vettel on lap 34 who was preserving the lifespan of his soft compound tyres.
+Räikkönen began to extend the time gap between himself and Vettel on lap 34 who was preserving the lifespan of his soft compound tyres.
 Grosjean, fifth, had worn tyres and was caught by di Resta, Pérez and Webber.
-Vettel was caught into the pit lane by Red Bull for their mechanics to fit a new set of soft tyres and remerged in fourth in front of Grosjean.
+Vettel was called into the pit lane by Red Bull for their mechanics to fit a new set of soft tyres and remerged in fourth in front of Grosjean.